Toyota HiAce: Granvia, HiAce Regius, Grand HiAce, Touring HiAce (XH10, XH20)

 In Australia, the Granvia was sold as the HiAce SBV, alongside the fourth generation HiAce, and both were replaced by the new fifth generation model.
 The HiAce SBV sold in Australia (from 1996 to 2003) was designated RCH12R (short wheelbase) and RCH22R (long wheelbase) and was available only with 2.4-litre 2RZ-E petrol engine developing 88 kW at 4800 rpm and 200 Nm at 3600 rpm and five-speed manual transmission.
-The smaller SBV TownAce was powered by a 1.8-litre petrol engine.

 They are also very popular in New Zealand, imported as used vehicles from Japan.
 The 3.0-litre turbocharged diesel is especially favoured as its enormous torque but not so impressive power output are ideally suited to the hilly conditions in a country with an overall 100 km/h speed limit.
 Many of these vehicles are in commercial passenger service.

 The Grand HiAce was based on the HiAce Powervan.
 Sales of the Grand HiAce started in Japan in 1999.
-Engines available were a 3.4-litre petrol and a 3.0-litre turbodiesel.
+Engines available were a 3.4-litre petrol and a 3.0-litre turbo-diesel.
 This type was sold in Japan only until 2002, when it was replaced by the Alphard.
 In Taiwan, the Granvia was badged HiAce Solemio.

 The semi-bonneted HiAce was sold in Norway and was the best selling van for many years until 1 January 2012, when it was withdrawn the European market as it could not be made to pass the Euro 5 emissions rules.

 The HiAce sold in Europe was replaced with a rebadged version of the Citroën Jumpy/Peugeot Expert/Fiat Scudo which is sold as the Toyota ProAce.
 It's made in cooperation with Jinbei as the Jinbei Granse (阁瑞斯 Geruisi) or Grace in English.

+The Jinbei Granse has been produced in China from 2002 to 2020.
+The model itself has had three facelifts with the first occurring in 2005 and production lasted until 2009.
+The second facelift was unveiled that year and remains in production.
+These two models are based on their Japanese counterparts.
+A third facelift model began in 2014 and is also in production along with the second model.
+All Granse models ended production for the 2020 model year.

+Another model was also unveiled in 2020 known as the Jinbei Haishiwang or Jinbei Haise King.
+This model also shares relations to the Jinbei Granse and Toyota Granvia.
+The exterior is styled similarly to the Hiace XH10 and XH20 pre-facelift models and is available in both low roof and high roof.
+The standard engine is a 2 litre four cylinder paired to a 6 speed manual transmission as standard and is available as a 7-seater or 9-seater van.